Mildred Gillars, aka "Axis Sally"

 - GI's Letter-box and Medical Reports directed at the US home audience in which Gillars used information on wounded and captured US airmen to cause fear and worry in their families.
 After D-Day, June 6, 1944, US soldiers wounded and captured in France were also reported on.
 Gillars and Koischwitz worked for a time from Chartres and Paris for this purpose, visiting hospitals and interviewing POWs .
 In 1943 they had toured POW camps in Germany, interviewing captured Americans and recording their messages for their families in the US.
 The interviews were then edited for broadcast as though the speakers were well-treated or sympathetic to the Nazi cause.

 Perhaps Gellars' most famous broadcast, and the one that would eventually get her convicted of treason, was a play written by Koischwitz titled Vision of Invasion that went out over the airwaves just prior to the D-Day invasion of Normandy as well as to the home folks in America.
-Gillars played the role of an American mother who dreamed that her soldier son, a member of the invasion forces, died aboard a burning ship in the attempt to cross the English Channel.
+Gillars played the role of an American mother from Ohio who dreamed that her soldier son, a member of the invasion forces, died aboard a burning ship in the attempt to cross the English Channel.
 The play had a realistic quality to it, sound effects simulating the moans and cries of the wounded as they were raked with gunfire from the beaches.
 Over the battle action sound effects, an announcers voice intoned, The D of D-Day stands for doom disaster death defeat Dunkerque or Dieppe.
 Adelbert Houben, a high official of the German Broadcasting Service, would testify at Axis Sallys trial that her broadcast was intended to prevent the invasion by frightening the Americans with grisly forecasts of staggering casualties

 In 1944, Koischwitz, died of tuberculosis and heart failure leaving Gellars alone in a country at war, yet at the same time, his death lifted the pressure off of her about the announcements.
 Gillars' broadcasts became lackluster and repetitive without his creative energy.
 She remained in Berlin until the end of the war.
 Her last broadcast was on May 6, 1945, just two days before the German surrender.